 - Understand what triggers your flashbacks or other symptoms.
-This could be places, people, sounds, phrases or smells, for example.
-Being prepared can help you use self-care tips to look after yourself.
+These could be places, people, sounds, phrases or smells.
+Being prepared can help you use self-care tips to look after yourself

 PTSD UK has more tips on coping with hypervigilance (feeling like you’re always on alert).

 - The Birth Trauma Association helps people who have been traumatised by childbirth.

 - Cruse Bereavement Care provides information and support to anyone who has been bereaved.
 They have information about traumatic bereavement.

 - Disaster Action supports people affected by major disasters.